yahyahfd/Maljae/README.md

 and the invariants described in this section.
 Otherwise, there is no guarantee that `maljae` will work properly.
-In case of violation of these expectations, there is always a way to recover a valid state because the files are stored in a git repository.
+In case of violation of these expectations, there is always a way to recover a valid state because the files are stored in a git reonents:
+1. a webserver to collect the team informatiopository.
 This git repository is initialized when the server is launched for the first time.

 ## Data model

 The data model of an instance of `maljae` consists in a single instance of session data record.

 ### Session data record

 A session data record contains the following data:

  - a descriptive text
  - the given of a minimal and maximal number of students per team
  - a default number of slots per assignment
  - a deadline
  - the schedule of the "Groupes de TD" (so that compatibility of mixed teams can be checked).
 Alternatively, this could just be a partition of the set of groups.
- - a list of assignments
+ - a list of task
  - a list of students
  - a list of teams

  All but the last two items should be set before opening the server to the students and not modified after that.

 ### Assignment

- An assignment consists in an assignment unique name, a description (short text) and a number of slots (maximal number of teams who can be assigned this task).
+ An assignment consists in an assignment unique identifier(String),a title(String) that is unique, a description (short text) and a number of slots (maximal number of teams who can be assigned this task).

 ### Student

  Each student is uniquely identified by its main email address at Paris-Diderot, that is the address having the following form: `firstname.surname@etu.univ-paris-diderot.fr`.

  Moreover, each student should input the name of her or his "Groupe de TD".

  Finally, each student record also contains the team she or he belongs to, provided the student already conformed being a member of this team.

 ### Team

 A team has a unique identifier (randomly generated at team creation), a list of assignments names in preference order, a list of students (confirmed or not yet confirmed team members) and the secret integer given as an input to the assignment algorithm.

 A student's membership is confirmed if and only if the team registered for this student is this team.

 ## License

 This software is released under the MIT license.